-The promo film will be shot PSA-style, beginning with a spokesman speaking directly to the camera about the dangers of bullying, then shifting to a 1960s school environment, where we see visual representations of bullying.
+The film will be shot PSA-style, beginning with a spokesman speaking directly to the camera about the dangers of bullying, then shifting to a 1960s school environment, where we see visual representations of bullying.
 In the closing moments, we see a hint of our caped bike rider’s skills as he swoops in, restoring hope to the students.
-The promo ends with a teaser for the full-length feature film THE WESTERN FLYER, written and directed by Steve Monarque.
+The film ends with a teaser for the full-length feature film THE WESTERN FLYER, written and directed by Steve Monarque.

 THE WESTERN FLYER is a story about hope, a family film shining light on a serious issue, in a mix of both realism and superhero fantasy.
 Using the backdrop of the 1960s period will allow kids to view the current crisis through the lens of another time, seeing the origins of bullying, while immersing themselves in another world.
 This inspiring tale aims to bring children an inner confidence and a creative outlet, with the assurance that someone is always looking out for them.
 Because every child deserves a hero.